Deathworld: Synopsis

 Deathworld centers on Jason dinAlt, a professional gambler who uses his erratic psionic abilities to tip the odds in his favor.
 While visiting the planet Cassylia, he is challenged by a man named Kerk Pyrrus (an ambassador of the planet Pyrrus) to turn a large amount of money into an immense sum by gambling at a government-run casino.
 He succeeds and survives the planetary government's desperate efforts to take back the money.
 Bothered that he may finally have met someone superior to him, he decides to accompany Kerk to Pyrrus, despite being warned that it is the deadliest world ever colonized by humans.

-There have been numerous supernovae in a region, meaning that planets in the area are rich in valuable radioactive ores, but Pyrrus is the only even marginally habitable one, and thus the only one that can support sustained mining operations.
+There have been numerous supernovae in the region, meaning that planets in the area are rich in valuable radioactive ores, but Pyrrus is the only even marginally habitable one, and thus the only one that can support sustained mining operations.
 Pyrrus is no paradise.
 It has a gravity of 2 g; its 42° axial tilt creates severe weather; it has frequent earthquakes and volcanic eruptions; two large moons generate tides of up to 30 meters; and finally, there are high levels of radiation.

 Everything on the planet is deadly to humans.
 The large animals are strong enough to destroy small vehicles, while the small ones have neurotoxic venom.
 Even the plants are deadly.
 All microorganisms consume insufficiently protected tissue as quickly as acids.
 On top of all this, life evolves so quickly that even Kerk and his Pyrran crew have to be retrained upon their return in order to survive.

 Because of this harsh environment, the settlers are engaged in a ceaseless struggle to survive, which – despite generations of acclimation and a training regime harsher than that of ancient Spartans – they are losing.
 The money Jason won is used to buy desperately needed weapons.

 While acclimating to the harsh planet, Jason turns his attentions toward solving the planet's mysteries and saving the faltering colony.
 The few surviving historical records show Jason that the settlers' numbers have dwindled since the planet was first colonized, and they are now restricted to a single settlement.
 Extrapolating backward, it is clear to Jason that the flora and fauna were once far less hostile to humans.
 Jason also learns of greatly despised "grubbers", humans living outside the city, with whom the Pyrrans grudgingly trade hardware for increasingly necessary food.